gusbraz/Project_Rossmann_Prediction/README.md

-# DS-producao
+# DS hands on
-This repo contains scripts for training purposes for the course data science hands on projects.
+This repo contains scripts for the project of prediction of sales for Rossmann Stores.